Drug Shortages and Discontinuations

 Nitrofurantoin

-• Nitrofurantoin 50 mg tablets - Available
+• Nitrofurantoin 50 & 100 mg tablets - intermittent availability

 Note the differences in dosing frequency among the different nitrofurantoin forms: